fleschutz/PowerShell/Docs/open-downloads-folder.md

-## open-downloads-folder.ps1 - Opens the downloads folder
+## open-downloads-folder.ps1 - Opens the user's downloads folder

-This script starts the File Explorer to show the downloads folder.
+This script starts the File Explorer and shows the user's downloads folder.

 ## Parameters
 ```powershell